TomasSanchezMachado/itinerarIA-Backend/README.md

 ## Technology Stack

 - Backend Framework: Node.js with Express
-- Database: MongoDB with MikroORM as the ODM (Object Document Mapper)
+- Database: MongoDB with MikroORM as the ODM and MongoDB Atlas as a database for production (Object Document Mapper)
 - Authentication: JWT (JSON Web Tokens)
 - Validation: Zod schema validation
 - Testing: Vitest and Supertest